mervekilicarslan5/risk-final/README(BuildInstructions).md

 # risk-final
 1. You can download our exe folder and open the game from exe file.

-2.You can download our source code and open it from your IDE(sthe steps are explained accordingly to Visual Studio), for this the steps are:
+2.You can download our source code and open it from your IDE(sthe steps are explained accordingly to Visual Studio), the steps are:

 -Download the git repository

--Create an empty project with the name Risk in your IDE.
+-Create an empty project in your IDE.

 -Copy the folders you have downloaded into the folder for your empty project